KianDi/RocketTrainer/README.md

 ## 📞 Support

 - Create an issue for bug reports
-- Join our Discord for community support
 - Check the documentation in `/docs`

 ---

-**Status**: Phase 1 Complete ✅ | Phase 2 Complete ✅ | Phase 3 In Progress 🚧

 Built with ❤️ for the Rocket League community